kojiromike/magento-retail-order-management/docs/PRODUCT_EXPORT.md

 		<tr>
 			<td>drop_ship_supplier_part_number</td>
 			<td>DropShipSupplierInformation/SupplierPartNumber</td>
-			<td>The ID or SKU used by the drop ship supplier to identify the item.
+			<td>The id or SKU used by the drop ship supplier to identify the item.
 Only required when the product can be fulfilled by a drop shipper.</td>
 			<td>No</td>
 		</tr>
 		<tr>